cesardsalvador/SpatialAcousticsLibraryMATLAB/README.md

 * C. D. Salvador, Spatial Acoustics Library for Matlab (SALM), Version 1.0.0, GitHub, February 2024.<br/>
 DOI: [10.5281/zenodo.10648288](https://zenodo.org/doi/10.5281/zenodo.10648288).<br/>

-SALM has also been used in our papers listed below.
-If a particular component of SALM is of special help in your projects, please properly cite our corresponding papers as described in the help section in the header of each M-file.
+SALM has been used in our papers listed below.
+If a particular component of SALM is of special help in your projects, please properly cite the papers listed in the header of the corresponding M-file.

 1. C. D. Salvador, S. Sakamoto, J. Treviño, and Y. Suzuki, “Boundary matching filters for spherical microphone and loudspeaker arrays,” IEEE/ACM Trans.
 Audio, Speech, Language Process., vol. 26, no. 3, pp. 461--474, Mar.
 2018.<br/>
 DOI: [10.1109/TASLP.2017.2778562](https://doi.org/10.1109/TASLP.2017.2778562).<br/>